H1B Visa for Temporary Workers

 An H-1b visa is valid for three years.
 A foreign worker can be in H-1B status for a maximum continuous period of six years unless USCIS grants an extension.
 Certain foreign workers with labor certification applications or immigrant visa petitions in process for extended periods may stay in H1b status beyond the normal six-year limitation.

-An experienced immigration attorney is your key to a successful H-1b visa application.
-Our H-1B attorney provides immigration assistance with all stages of the H1B process, including initial petitions, transfers, and extensions.
-Please contact us if you would like to sponsor a foreign employee for an H1-B visa.
+An experienced H1B visa lawyer is your key to a successful petition.
+We provide immigration assistance with all stages of the H1B visa process, including initial petitions, transfers, and extensions.
+Contact us to sponsor a foreign employee for an H1B visa.